Ayuda

 Resumen de A paradigm shift in cancer immunotherapy: From enhancement to normalization

-Miguel Fernández de Sanmamed, Lieping Chen
+Miguel Fernández de Sanmamed Gutierrez, Lieping Chen

 • Harnessing an antitumor immune response has been a fundamental strategy in cancer immunotherapy.
 For over a century, efforts have primarily focused on amplifying immune activation mechanisms that are employed by humans to eliminate invaders such as viruses and bacteria.
 This “immune enhancement” strategy often results in rare objective responses and frequent immune-related adverse events (irAEs).
 However, in the last decade, cancer immunotherapies targeting the B7-H1/PD-1 pathway (anti-PD therapy), have achieved higher objective response rates in patients with much fewer irAEs.
 This more beneficial tumor response-to-toxicity profile stems from distinct mechanisms of action that restore tumor-induced immune deficiency selectively in the tumor microenvironment, here termed “immune normalization,” which has led to its FDA approval in more than 10 cancer indications and facilitated its combination with different therapies.
 In this article, we wish to highlight the principles of immune normalization and learn from it, with the ultimate goal to guide better designs for future cancer immunotherapies.